 \begin{theorem} For $j\in\{0,\dots,n\}$ and $\zeta\in\Had{j}{n}$, there exists a unique, continuous, epi-translation and rotation invariant valuation $\oZZ{j}{\zeta}\colon\fconvs\to\R$ such that

 for every $u\in\fconvs\cap C^2_+(\R^n)$. \end{theorem}

-The proof of this result will use analytic tools, developed within the theory of Hessian equations (see Section \ref{section prep} for details).
+The proof of this result will use analytic tools developed within the theory of Hessian equations (see Section \ref{section prep} for details).
 Given a singular function $\zeta$, the integral (\ref{hessian}) converges absolutely for sufficiently regular functions.
 For the general extension argument, Hessian valuations, which were introduced in \cite{Colesanti-Ludwig-Mussnig-3}, will be used, but singular functions are, in general, not integrable with respect to Hessian measures.
-For the extension, we will use the Moreau-Yosida approximation and the existence of a homogeneous decomposition for epi-translation invariant valuations that was established in \cite{Colesanti-Ludwig-Mussnig-4}.
+For the extension, we will use the Moreau--Yosida approximation and the existence of a homo\-geneous decomposition for epi-translation invariant valuations that was established in \cite{Colesanti-Ludwig-Mussnig-4}.

 \goodbreak

 Our second main result shows that the singular Hessian valuations that were introduced above span the space of continuous, epi-translation and rotation invariant valuations on $\fconvs$.
 Let $n\ge 2$.